 Larry Flynt: First Amendment Champion, LGBTQ Ally, Unapologetic Provocateur

-The world lost another icon this week in the form of Larry Flynt, whose Washington Post obituary called him “one of America’s most notorious pornographers and self-proclaimed champions of First Amendment freedoms.”
+The world lost an icon on February 10, 2021, in the form of Larry Flynt, whose Washington Post obituary called him “one of America’s most notorious pornographers and self-proclaimed champions of First Amendment freedoms.”

 Most famous for Hustler and his adult entertainment empire, Larry Flynt was also an LGBTQ ally.
 Hustler was created to be the total alternative to magazines like Playboy and Penthouse, which he seemed to look down on, once stating they “were parading their pornography as art, with the airbrushing and the soft lens.”
 He added that he “realized that if [Hustler] became more explicit, [Hustler] could get a huge piece of this market.”
 At the same time, while other distributors seemed to shy away from magazines with gay themes, “Flynt filled that niche,” too.

 However, his support for LGBTQ rights went further than simply filling his pockets.
 He was a strong believer in gay rights, as well as same-sex marriage.

 For those of you who don’t know, I’ve always been a big supporter of the LGBTQ community.
 This is a wonderful film and a must see.

 Review: What was a nice Jewish couple doing in a business like this? https://t.co/sdsDM8pHZI

 In 2016, Flynt gave an interview with San Diego CityBeat, saying, “I’ve always been pro-gay rights.
 I’m a civil libertarian to the core. … I’m especially conservative on fiscal issues, in terms of how I handle my money and how the government handles my money, but on social issues I’m totally liberal.
 I don’t think the government has any business in your bedroom whatsoever, and it’s none of their business who you’re in there with or what you’re doing.”